-The beverage production industry demands a lot from its facilities.
-A beverage plant has all the hygienic requirements of a food manufacturer, with the added stress of heavy water exposure, slippery floors, and adequate drainage.
+Beverage production is a demanding industry.
+A beverage plant has all the hygienic requirements of a food manufacturer, with the added stress of heavy water exposure, slippery floors, and a need for drainage.

-Beverage plant floors must be strong, nonabsorbent, and slip resistant.
-They must be easy to clean, and above all they must be durable – no business has time to shut down a line every couple of years to patch or reseal the floor.
+The floor in your beverage plant must be strong, nonabsorbent, and slip resistant.
+It must be easy to clean, and above all it must be durable – no business has time to shut down a line every couple of years to patch or reseal the floor.

-The floor in a beverage facility is subjected to heavy water exposure.
-Effluent discharged during production, spilled ingredients, and washdowns are all in a day’s work.
-Because concrete subfloors are porous, it is vital a beverage plant install a strong, water resistant floor covering.
+Effluent discharged during production, spilled ingredients, and washdowns are all in a day’s work at a beverage plant.
+Because concrete subfloors are porous, it is vital you install a strong, water-resistant floor covering.

 A cleanable water-resistant coating is a low-cost option.
 While it offers up-front savings, a coated floor typically costs more per year to own because of its brief lifespan.
 Vitrified tile, on the other hand, is more expensive to install but cheaper to maintain, as it never loses its durable characteristics.